-I received my PhD from Aix-Marseille University in 2012 and joined Durham University as Assistant Professor in World Literatures in English in September 2018.
+I am Associate Professor of South Asian Literature.
+I received my PhD from Aix-Marseille University in 2012 and joined Durham University in September 2018.
 I have held an Alexander von Humboldt Postdoctoral Fellowship at the University of Bonn as well as a BeIPD-COFUND Postdoctoral Fellowship at the University of Liege.
 I was also the recipient of a Charles Wallace Pakistan Trust Visiting Fellowship which was held at Newcastle University.
 I have taught at several universities and colleges in Pakistan, including Kinnaird College for Women and the National College of Arts, Lahore.

 ER 266, Elvet Riverside 2

 Telephone: +44 (0) 1913344335

 My research interests lie at the intersection of South Asian postcolonial literature, gender studies, sociology, political philosophy and economics.

 My second monograph entitled Resistance and Its Discontents in South Asian Women's Fiction was published by Manchester University Press in August 2023; it explores the theme of resistance through the lens of Anglophone fiction by contemporary writers such as Arundhati Roy, Kamila Shamsie, Manju Kapur, Tahmima Anam, Jhumpa Lahiri, and Meena Kandasamy.

 Alongside Dr Stuti Khanna (IIT Delhi), I am currently working on a book entitled South Asian Literature: Twenty-First Century Perspectives (under contract with Routledge UK).
 This book aims to brings anglophone writings from India and Pakistan in sustained conversation with contemporary works in the Hindi and Urdu languages.